vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 You can also delete an individual fact who's id is sitting on some variable

 `^delete($$f)` And you can delete a json array or object, including all of its substructure the same way.

+If you pass something that is not deleteable, the system will do nothing and does not fail.

 ### `^length`( factset or `~set` or jsonid or word )
 If you want to know how many facts a fact-set has, you can do this: